turingschool/front-end-curriculum/projects/portfolio-first-draft.md

+---
+title: Portfolio (First Draft)
+---

 ## Project Requirements

 A portfolio site represents you, your personal brand, and is a fantastic opportunity to make a great first impression.
 For this project, we'll be focusing on how you structure both your content and your HTML & CSS.

 Your site must be:

-* easy to navigate
+* Easy to navigate
-* clearly organized
+* Clearly organized
-* well written with reusable, DRY CSS and semantic HTML
+* Well written with reusable, DRY CSS and semantic HTML
-* free of Bootstrap or other style guides -- write all your own HTML and CSS
+* Free of Bootstrap or other style guides -- write all your own HTML and CSS

 ### Content Requirements